 Skyhawk Women's Basketball | David Russell - Assistant Coach

-David Russell begins his fifth season as a part-time assistant with the UT Martin women's basketball team after being recognized as one of the best high school coaches in Tennessee history.
+David Russell enters his seventh season as an assistant with the UT Martin women's basketball team after being recognized as one of the best high school coaches in Tennessee history.

-While an assistant at UT Martin, the Skyhawks have won four consecutive Ohio Valley Conference Tournament championships, appeared in four NCAA Tournaments and tallied two OVC regular season championships and earned a bit to the Women’s NIT.
+While an assistant at UT Martin, the Skyhawks have won four Ohio Valley Conference Tournament championships, appeared in four NCAA Tournaments, tallied three OVC regular season championships and earned a bit to the Women’s NIT.
 The Skyhawks have also registered four 20-win seasons while posting three All-OVC first team performances and a pair of Associated Press All-Americans.

 Known in the coaching community as a defensive guru, Russell put his defensive stamp on a record-setting Skyhawk squad with outscored its opponents by 12.3 points per game, including a remarkable +22.0 scoring margin against OVC opponents in 2013-14.
 The Skyhawks pressure defense forced their opponents into 643 turnovers while tallying 330 steals, nearly doubling the work of their opponents.

 Bryant also took a big leap under the tutelage of Russell in 2012-13.
 She set a UT Martin single-season record for highest field goal percentage (.642), converting 129 of her 201 attempts.
 She cracked double-figures in the scoring column on 18 different occasions – including 17 times in the final 23 games of her senior season.
-She led the Ohio Valley Conference and set a single-season school record for blocks, swatting away 85 shot attempts.
-She turned away at least four blocks in 11 games, including an eight block performance at Murray State with tied a UT Martin single-game record with had stood since 1986.
+She also led the OVC and set a single-season school record for blocks, swatting away 85 shot attempts.
+Included in the record, she turned away at least four blocks in 11 different games, along with an eight block performance at Murray State with tied a UT Martin single-game record with had stood since 1986.

-Russell, who built his legacy at Bradford and Gibson County l, captured six state championships and won more than 950 games during his illustrious 35 years in the preps.
+Russell, who built his legacy in the prep ranks at Bradford and Gibson County, captured six state championships and won more than 950 games during his illustrious 35 year prep career.
 He took his teams to the state tournament an astounding 17 times.

-Russell was later named a member of the 2013 TSSAA Hall of Fame induction class after his illustrious prep career.
+Russell is a member of the TSSAA Hall of Fame following his 2013 induction.